 Many life-saving actions can be made in the hospital setting; however, just as many life-threatening things can go wrong.
 When a medical mistake or hospital error results in serious injury, you may have cause to file a negligence lawsuit against the hospital.

-Contact Our Miami Medical Malpractice Lawyers for a Free Consultation
+Contact Our Florida Medical Malpractice Lawyers for a Free Consultation

 At Freidin Brown, P.A., our lawyers have achieved a history of success on behalf of medical malpractice and hospital negligence clients throughout Florida.
 We offer a free initial consultation and we charge no upfront fees for the legal services we provide.
 In fact, you only pay if we are successful in securing a favorable settlement or verdict on your behalf.